 United Way of the Mohawk Valley is a leader in creating innovative solutions to meet our community's needs.

-Each initiative works to fills a gap in services in the Mohawk Valley.
+Each initiative works to fill gaps in services in the Mohawk Valley.
 Our initiatives make an impact that goes far beyond today.
 They are intended to create lasting change in our community and the lives of those who live and work here.

 Through this project, United Way MV launched the region's first licensed extended-day childcare center, Academics First.
 Incubating a new business bringing 30+ new jobs and 100+ childcare spots for families in the Mohawk Valley is an outstanding feat for our organization and community.
 This childcare center is one way we have created innovative solutions to meet the needs of the Mohawk Valley's residents.